-Rofin-Sinar Technologies Inc., a newly listed NASDAQ Company in 1996 (herein also referred to as "Rofin" or "RSTI" or the "Company" or "we", "us" or "our") is a leader in the design, development, engineering, manufacturing and marketing of laser-based products, primarily used for cutting, welding and marking a wide range of materials.
+Rofin-Sinar Technologies Inc. was incorporated in 1996 under the laws of the State of Delaware and is a NASDAQ listed Company.
+We are a leader in the design, development, engineering, manufacturing and marketing of laser-based products, primarily used for cutting, welding and marking a wide range of materials.
+In this report, the terms "Company", "Rofin", "RSTI", "we", "us", and "our" mean Rofin-Sinar Technologies Inc, and all entities included in our consolidated financial statements

 Lasers are a non-contact technology for material processing, which have several advantages compared to conventional manufacturing tools that are desirable in industrial applications.
 The Company's lasers all deliver a high-quality beam at guaranteed power outputs and feature compact design, high processing speed, flexibility, low operating and maintenance costs and easy integration into the customer's production process.
-As a technological leader in CO2, solid-state lasers and diode lasers, the Company is able to meet a broad range of its customers' material processing requirements.
+As a technological leader in CO_2 , solid-state lasers and diode lasers, the Company is able to meet a broad range of its customers' material processing requirements.

-Based on projected 2006 industry data for laser products used for macro (cutting and welding) applications and marking and micro (fine cutting, fine welding, and perforating) applications combined, the Company believes it has a worldwide market share (based on sales volume) of approximately 20% and that it is among the largest suppliers of laser products used for marking applications worldwide.
-The Company has sold more than 40,000 laser sources since 1975 and currently has over 3,000 active customers (including multinational companies with multiple facilities purchasing from the Company).
-During fiscal 2006, 2005, and 2004, approximately 49%, 50%, and 49%, respectively, of the Company's revenues related to sales of laser products for macro applications and approximately 51%, 50%, and 51%, respectively, related to sales of laser products for marking and micro applications.
+Based on the Optoelectronics Report, projected 2007 industry data for laser products used for macro (cutting and welding) applications and marking and micro (fine cutting, fine welding, and perforating) applications combined, the Company believes it has a worldwide market share (based on sales volume) of approximately 22% and that it is among the largest suppliers of laser products used for marking applications worldwide.
+The Company has sold more than 43,000 laser sources since 1975 and currently has over 3,000 active customers (including multinational companies with multiple facilities purchasing from the Company).
+During fiscal 2007, 2006, and 2005, approximately 43%, 41%, and 43%, respectively, of the Company's revenues related to sales of laser products for macro applications, approximately 9%, 8%, and 7% respectively, related to sales of components, and approximately 48%, 51%, and 50%, respectively, related to sales of laser products for marking and micro applications.

-Through its global manufacturing, distribution and service network, the Company provides a comprehensive range of laser sources and laser-based system solutions to three principal target markets: the machine tool, automotive, and semiconductor and electronics industries.
+Through its global manufacturing, distribution and service network, the Company provides a comprehensive range of laser sources and laser-based system solutions to three principal target markets: the machine tool, automotive, and the semiconductor and electronics industries.
 The Company sells directly to end-users and to original equipment manufacturers ("OEMs") (principally in the machine tool industry) that integrate Rofin's laser sources with other system components.
 Many of Rofin's customers are among the largest global participants in their respective industries.
-During fiscal 2006, 2005, and 2004, 30%, 29%, and 22%, respectively, of the Company's sales were in North America, 48%, 54%, and 59%, respectively, were in Europe and 22%, 17%, and 19%, respectively, were in Asia.
+During fiscal 2007, 2006, and 2005, 23%, 30%, and 29%, respectively, of the Company's sales were in North America, 55%, 48%, and 54%, respectively, were in Europe and 22%, 22%, and 17%, respectively, were in Asia.
 See Note 13, "Geographic Information", to the consolidated financial statements for further information.